 That’s where Pomelo Pay comes in: as a licensed and approved Alipay partner, we can help businesses and organisations accept Alipay as a payment method.
 This means British institutions can simply add Pomelo Pay to their payment system and start accepting Alipay transfers.
 No approvals, no licenses; just a small transaction fee from our side.

 By using Pomelo Pay to accept Alipay bank transfers, British universities can finally catch up with the Chinese banking system.
-Not only does this mean a better payment system for current Chinese students, but it offers a huge amount of opportunity for institutions to use Alipay to attract more foreign students and therefore increase their revenue.
+Not only does this mean a better payment system for current Chinese students, but it offers huge opportunities for institutions to use Alipay to attract more foreign students and increase their revenue.